Our registered designs collection has its origins in the collections of the UK Patent Office Library, established in the mid 19th century.

 Using the collection

 The information specialists in our Business & IP Centre at St Pancras will help you use the design collection and find out more about how the design system works.
 They have prepared a brief introduction to designs which you may find useful.
-The Business & IP Centre also offers an online course on intellectual property and runs a regular workshop Introducing Registered Designs, which is free of charge.
+The Business & IP Centre also offers a regular workshop Introducing Registered Designs, which is free of charge.

 If you want to commission a design search, then our priced Research Service can help.